SergioPA11/Players/README.md

 # Players

 BaseX project
-Where I create two xq files and an xml that deals the soccer players
+Where I create two xq files and an xml that deals that is about soccer players

 ## VERSION 1 Proyect BaseX